close up of nettle (Urtica diotica) leaves

 Cause: Normal with raw vinegar—indicates active cultures (mother).
 Also occurs when vinegar extracts plant compounds.

-Solution: Not a problem unless accompanied by foul odor.
+Solution: Not a problem unless accompanied by foul odour.
 If smell is bad, discard.
 Otherwise, cloudiness is normal and acceptable.

 Cause: Herbs not fully submerged, or jar opened frequently allowing air exposure.

-Solution: Discard entire batch (mold can produce toxins).
+Solution: Discard entire batch (mould can produce toxins).
 Prevention: Keep herbs submerged, don’t open jar during infusion.

 Problem: Weak extraction, little flavour/colour